The imaginative displays and activities at the British Motor Museum in Warwickshire tell the story of the British motor industry.

 Indoor Activities, Museums and Art Centres, Outdoor Activities, Science and Technology, Trips and Transport

-Look forward to a fun-filled day out with the kids in Warwickshire at the British Motor Museum in Warwickshire.
+Look forward to a fun day out with the children at the British Motor Museum in Warwickshire.
 The Museum is home to the world’s largest collection of historic British cars, from the very first Land Rover to Lady Penelope’s FAB1.

-Families are invited to get interactive as they learn about the British motor industry and experience the sights, sounds and stories.
+There are plenty of opportunities for families to get interactive as they learn about the British motor industry and experience the sights, sounds and stories.
 Explore how motoring and family life have changed through the decades as costumed guides and free guided tours bring the cars to life.

 Touch-screen interactives, family trails, activity sheets and special events add to the family fun, whatever the weather!
 Kids can play with model Land Rovers and Minis on the Small World Tables.
 Why not dress up for a visit to the Photo Booth in the Sports Car section and star in a 1960s advertisement?

-The very youngest visitors will be delighted to explore the site in push-along cars; just swap your pushchair for a colourful car at the garages next to the pay desk.
-Take the kids outside to let off steam on the galleon ship climbing frame with a picnic area alongside.
+The very youngest visitors will be delighted to explore the site in push-along cars.
+Just swap your pushchair for a colourful car at the garages next to the pay desk.
+Then take the kids outside to let off steam on the galleon ship climbing frame with a picnic area alongside.

 There is a tempting variety of snacks, drinks and hot and cold meals on sale in the Junction 12 Café on the first floor.
-With children’s lunch boxes, favourite dishes and smaller portions of the daily special available, it’s the perfect place for families to enjoy a pit stop.
+With children’s lunch boxes, favourite dishes and smaller portions of the daily special available, it is the perfect place for families to enjoy a pit stop.